×

 How do I apply for regulatory approval?

 Review of the use of human subjects, animals, radioactive material or recombinant DNA in research is mandated by federal regulations and University policy.
 The responsibility for this review belongs to the University Regulatory Committees.
 Please allow enough time for Committee turnaround and resubmission if necessary.
-Call the ORECD main number, (314) 516-5899, for more information or visit Research Compliance.
+For more information visit Research Compliance.

 Can you explain the PeopleSoft Signature Page?